fence-io/website/content/articles/networking/index.md

 ```

-Let’s break down lines 4, 6 and 8:
+Let’s break down the configuration:

 **br-38055463db3c**: The bridge interface.
 **vethf413b4a@if5**: This is a virtual Ethernet interface (veth) named "vethf413b4a" It is paired with another veth interface in a network namespace (container).
-It is connected to the bridge interface "br-38055463db3c".
+It is connected to the bridge interface "br-38055463db3c", this represent the link between the container an bridge  discussed previously.
 **vethb9242a9@if7**: Similar to the second interface, this is another veth interface named "vethb9242a9".
 It is paired with another veth interface in a network namespace (container).
 Also connected to the same bridge interface "br-38055463db3c".

 This means the docker containers are linked to the host via the bridge network.
 You can observe the traffic going in/out of the containers by running `tcpdump -i vethf413b4a` and `tcpdump -i vethb9242a9`.

-To achieve similar connectivity on your macOS host, we can utilize `docker mac net connect`.
-This tool establishes a basic network tunnel between macOS and the Docker Desktop Linux VM. `docker-mac-net-connect` creates a virtual network interface (`utun`), acting as the bridge between your Mac and the Docker Desktop Linux VM.
+To achieve similar connectivity on macOS host, we can utilize `docker mac net connect`.
+This tool establishes a basic network tunnel between macOS and the Docker Desktop Linux VM. `[docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect?tab=readme-ov-file#installation)` creates a virtual network interface (`utun`), acting as the bridge between your Mac and the Docker Desktop Linux VM.

 ```
 brew install chipmk/tap/docker-mac-net-connect